hphelion/documentation/cli.unix.object-storage.md

 ##Temporary URL Command## {#TmpurlCommand}

 Create temporary URLS for the given objects.
 Creating a temporary URL is a great way to share an object for a specified period of time without opening up permissions to everyone.
-Only people with access to the URL will be able to access the file.
-The time period may be specified in seconds (s), hours (h), or days (d).
+Only users with access to the URL are able to access the file.
+You can specify the time period in seconds (s), hours (h), or days (d).
 If you do not specify a time period, the default is two days.
-Optionally, an availability zone can be passed in to the command.
+Optionally, you can pass an availability zone to the command.

 Create a temporary URL for an existing object:

     hpcloud tempurl :tainer/2.txt
     https://objects...fe&temp_url_expires=1355440419